cocoon2wong/Project-Jocker/README.md

   The default value is `null`.
 - `--draw_extra_outputs`: type=`int`, argtype=`temporary`.
   Choose whether to draw (put text) extra model outputs on the visualized images.
   The default value is `0`.
+- `--draw_full_neighbors`: type=`int`, argtype=`temporary`.
+  Choose whether to draw the full observed trajectories of all neighbor agents or only the last trajectory point at the current observation moment.
+  The default value is `0`.
 - `--draw_index`: type=`str`, argtype=`temporary`.
   Indexes of test agents to visualize.
 Numbers are split with `_`.
 For example, `'123_456_789'`.